anandabilal/Playshop/README.md

 1. Install XAMPP, then start Apache and MySQL module (make sure these two modules are active, otherwise the application can't connect to the database and won't start).
 2. Go to http://localhost/phpmyadmin/.
 3. Create a database named 'playshopdb'.
+4. Open the project's directory in a terminal, and run these commands:
+    - *cp .env.example .env*
+    - *php artisan key:generate*
+5. Change some of the value in .env:
+    - *APP_NAME=Laravel* to *APP_NAME=Playshop*
+    - *DB_DATABASE=laravel* to *DB_DATABASE=playshopdb*
-4. Open the project's directory in a terminal and run the command:
+7. Open the project's directory in a terminal and run the command:
-    - *php artisan migrate:fresh --seed* (to drop all tables then migrate new tables to the database, and seed the database from the seeder files)
+    - *php artisan migrate:fresh --seed*
     - *php artisan serve*
-5. Open the link given after the last command to open the web application.
+8. Open the link given after the last command to open the web application.

 # Class Diagram for Playshop's Database
 ![](pic/1classdiagram.jpg)